 form called a P-code file (from its

-extension), and distribute your application code in this format.
-When MATLAB P-codes
+file extension), and distribute your application code in this format.
+When

-a file, the file is obfuscated not encrypted.
+MATLAB P-codes a file, the file is obfuscated not

-understand, it should not be considered secure.
-It is not recommended
+file is difficult to understand, it should not be considered secure.
+It is not

 MATLAB does not support converting live scripts to P-code files.